FloroFresh 424 6″ XXL Filter Kit with Germicidal UV

 What is UVC Light?

 UVC, or Ultraviolet C, is a non-visible wavelength of short-wave light radiation, falling between 100-280nm on the light spectrum.
-It is used primarily for germicidal applications, where UVC light exposure effectively neutralizes viruses, mold spores, and other pathogens.
+It is used primarily for germicidal applications, where UVC light exposure effectively neutralizes viruses and other pathogens.
 While UVC emitted from the Sun is almost entirely blocked by Earth’s atmosphere, specialized lighting technology is able to reproduce the 100-280nm spectrum.